-5.1 No en-route minimum flight altitudes are established.
-Pilots shall comply with the provisions Of Annex 2 with respect to minimum flight altitudes.
+5.1 LSALT for published tracks are shown in Part 2.
+Where no LSALT is published pilots shall comply with the provisions Of Annex 2 with respect to minimum flight altitudes.
 Minimum Sector Altitudes (MSA) are established within 25NM radius of Dili and Suai radio navigational aids.